Greta Arwidsson

 1890-1980.

-Librarian, writer.
+Librarian, author.

 Burial site: 0217-1214

 Image description: Gurli Taube when Gabriela Mistral came to visit, Uppsala 1945.
-Photo: Uppsala-Bild / Upplandsmuseet .
+Photo: Uppsala-Bild / Upplandsmuseet.
 [The image is cropped]

 Click here for an uncropped image